JKindonNtx/solutions-euc/collateral/scripts/Citrix/MCS/ReplicateCitrixBaseImagePC/Recovery Point Replication/READMe.md

 - `LogPath`: Optional **`String`**.
 Log path output for all operations.
 The default is `C:\Logs\MCSReplicateBaseImage.log`
 - `LogRollover`: Optional **`Integer`**.
 Number of days before the log files are rolled over.
 The default is 5.
 - `VMPrefix`: Optional **`String`**.
 The prefix used for both the restored VM (temp) and the associated Snapshot.
 The default is `ctx_`
+- `RecoveryPoint`: Optional **`string`**.
+The name of the Recovery Point used for a custom restore.
+It not specified, the latest is used.
+This is an advanced parameter.
+This is typically the name in brackets when looking at PC.
 - `SleepTime`: Optional **`Integer`**.
 The amount of time to sleep between task status polling in both v2 and v3 functions.
 Default is `2 seconds`.
 - `UseCustomCredentialFile` Optional: **`Switch`**: Will call the `Get-CustomCredentials` function which keeps outputs and inputs a secure credential file base on `Stephane Bourdeaud` from Nutanix functions.
 - `CredPath`: Optional **`String`**.
 Used if using the `UseCustomCredentialFile` parameter.
 Defines the location of the credential file.
 The default is `"$Env:USERPROFILE\Documents\WindowsPowerShell\CustomCredentials"`